mvolkmann/blog/src/swift/Fastlane.md

 1. Verify that Ruby 2.5 or newer is installed by entering `ruby --version`.
 1. Install Bundler by entering `sudo gem install bundler`.
-1. Create the file `Gemfile` in the root directory of a project containing the following:
+1. Create the file `Gemfile` in the project root directory containing the following:

    ```ruby